wert23239/Super-Meta-MarIO/README.md

 #### Problem (Missing the point)

 The problem isn't necessarily intuitive.
-For one it is very generalizable and there is still a neural network involved.
+For one it is generalizable and there is still a neural network involved.
 However, it misses the point.
 If you need a human to start the initial process off then there's much better dataset that can create more useful products.
 Beating Mario this way has no real further use.
 After trained, this neural network may be able to beat several Mario games it would be unable to do any other action without several more hours of human training.
 Not only this but the ending result could never be better than human since that's all its doing is replicating.

 #### Example